gear-foundation/gear-wiki/docs/examples/multisig-wallet.md

 Multisignature proponents argue that multisignature is the most secure and fail-proof way to store cryptocurrency.
 Even if a thief gets his hands on one of your wallets, for example, they still won’t be able to access your account without the keys to the other wallets in the setup.

+This article explains the programming interface, data structure, basic functions and explains their purpose.
+It can be used as is or modified to suit your own scenarios.
+Anyone can easily create their own application and run it on the Gear Network.
+The source code is available on [GitHub](https://github.com/gear-dapps/multisig-wallet).

 ## Logic

 Wallet is owned by one or more owners, and in order for something significant to take place required count of owners should confirm this action.